 Miriam bravely approached and offered to find someone to take care of the infant.
 Of course that “someone” was actually Jochebed.
 Pharaoh’s daughter offered to pay her to nurse Moses until he was old enough for her to take to live in the palace as her adopted son.
 In this way, Moses was allowed to live with his own family during the first few years of his life.

 Older children could look up Egypt on a map.
 Bring books from the public library or National Geographic Magazines to show pictures of the Nile River.
 Discuss what it would be like on the edge of a river.
 There would be squishy mud and reeds.
 Ask younger children if they have ever been to a river or if they have ever stepped in mud.
 “Today’s story from the bible takes place right beside a river.”top

 But now, 400 years later, the memories of Joseph and the old Pharaoh had faded.
-The current Pharaoh did not like it that there were so may Israelites living in his country.
+The current Pharaoh did not like that there were so many Israelites living in his country.
 He thought, “What if we are attacked by enemies?
 There are so many Israelites that they might take the side of the enemies and fight against Egypt.”

 So Pharaoh thought of a plan to make the Israelites weak.
 He told his leaders that the Israelites were now going to be slaves in Egypt.
 They would have to work very hard but never get paid.
 The Israelites were forced to carry large stones and build huge buildings.
 They were treated very badly.

 Even though they were treated so badly Pharaoh’s plan to make them weak did not work.
-Still the population of the Israelites increased.
+Still, the population of the Israelites increased.
 More and more children were born.

 Pharaoh was so angry that he thought up another plan to stop the number of Israelites from increasing.